furkanmtorun/Flask-RESTPlusAPI/README.md

 `git clone https://github.com/furkanmtorun/Flask-RESTPlusAPI.git`

-- Open your terminal and type following command:
+- Open your terminal and type the following command:

 `python app.py`

-- It's ready to use on `http://127.0.0.1:5000/api`
+- It's ready to use on `http://127.0.0.1:5000`

 > In the process of development, I have used Python 3.
 If you use both Python 2 and Python 3, specify your command as "**pip3**" and "**python3**" while installing the packages and running.